Nico Hoerner Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Braves' 3.82 team ERA ranks fourth across all MLB pitching staffs.

-- Braves pitchers combine to surrender the fourth-fewest home runs in baseball (115 total, 1.1 per game).
+- The Braves surrender the fourth-fewest home runs in baseball (115 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.